wosel/ese/README.md

  - python3 run.py /path/to/image1.jpg /path/to/image2.jpg

 ### Training
-See supplied jupyter notebook `train.ipynb` for details
+See supplied jupyter notebook `train.ipynb` for details.
+Run either in docker (see above, add `-it --entrypoint /bin/bash` to `docker run` params ) or in same environment as with cmdline.
+Ensure `jupyter` is available to run.

 ________________